open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/faas-metrics.md

 ## Labels

-Below is a table of the labels that SHOULD be included on FaaS metric events.
+Below is a table of the labels to be included on FaaS metric events.

 | Name | Recommended | Notes and examples |
 |------|-------------|--------------------|